adampatterson/wordpress-api-theme/README.md

-# lumen-api
-WordPress theme used for a Lumen API
+#WordPress theme used for a Laravel/Lumen API

 **Questions?**